jacano1969/Moodle_MobileManual_auth_plugin/README.md

 1. Decompress the mobilemanual archive and move the rename the folder to mobilemanual.

+   You also can use this command: git clone git://github.com/arael/Moodle_MobileManual_auth_plugin.git mobilemanual

 2. Move the folder to MOODLEROOT/auth

 3. Authenticate as administrator on your Moodle installation and click on Notifications.